History of guerrilla warfare: Ancient

-Medieval
+Medieval to early modern

 Guerrilla warfare was practiced by the Byzantine Empire, particularly during its wars with the Abbasid Caliphate.
 In the middle of the tenth century these practices were codified in a military manual known by the modern Latin translation of its Greek title, De velitatione bellica.
 Ascribed to the emperor Nikephoros II Phokas, this manual describes the tactics employed along the Tauros Mountains, the border region between empire and caliphate.
 The tactics focus on tracking invaders, limiting the damage that they can do through careful surveillance and counter-raids, and then attacking them in mountain passes when they are laden with pillage and prisoners.
 Shadowing enemy forces and setting up ambushes are the main themes of the text.

 During the Mongol invasion of Europe, guerrilla warfare and stiff resistance helped many Europeans, particularly those at Croatia and Dzurdzuketia, in preventing the Mongols from setting a permanent hold of their territory and driving them off.
 In the 15th century, Vietnamese leader Lê Lợi launched a guerrilla war against the Chinese.

 One of the most successful guerrilla wars was led by George Kastrioti Skanderbeg against the invading Ottoman Empire.
 In 1443 he rallied Albanian forces and drove the Turks from his homeland.
 Skanderbeg fought a guerrilla war against invading armies up to 20 times larger than his, by using the mountainous terrain to his advantage.
 He harassed the vast Ottoman army with small "hit and run" units, as well as using feint retreats followed by sudden counterattacks, and other tactics unknown in warfare up to then.
 For 25 years Skanderbeg kept the Turks from retaking Albania, which due to its proximity to Italy, could easily have served as a springboard to the rest of Europe.